Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 ...etc
 ```

-Finally, the `fir_dsp` function it a top-level module / kernel available to be linked together to the other HLS kernels.
+Finally, the `fir_hls` function it a top-level module / kernel available to be linked together to the other HLS kernels.

 #### Arguments
 The FIR kernel takes the following arguments:
 * `hls::stream<ap_axiu<32, 0, 0, 0>>` is a data type defined in `ap_axi_sdata.h`.
 It is a special data class used for data transfer when using a streaming platform.
 The parameter `<D>` is the data width of the streaming interface which is set to 32.
 The remaining three parameters should be set to 0.

-The fir_dsp kernel also specifies the following pragmas to help optimize the kernel code and adhere to interface protocols:
+The fir_hls kernel also specifies the following pragmas to help optimize the kernel code and adhere to interface protocols:
 #### pragma HLS interface ap_ctrl_none port=return
 This kernel requires no additional control/status interfaces.

-### mm2s (mm2s.cpp)
+### datamover (datamover.cpp)
-The mm2s kernel reads data from a Memory Mapped AXI4 (MM-AXI4) interface and writes it to an AXI4-Stream Interface
+The datamover kernel reads and write data from and to the AI Engine Array, via the AXI4-Stream Interface.

 #### Arguments
-The mm2s kernel takes the following arguments:
+The datamover kernel takes the following arguments:
 * `ap_int<N>` is an arbitrary precision integer data type defined in `ap_int.h` where `N` is a bit-size from 1-1024.
 In this design, the bit-size is set to 128.
 * `hls::stream<qdma_axis<D,0,0,0>>` is a data type defined in `ap_axi_sdata.h`.
 It is a special data class used for data transfer when using a streaming platform.
 The parameter `<D>` is the data width of the streaming interface which is set to 128.
 The remaining three parameters should be set to 0.

-The mm2s kernel also specifies the following pragmas to help optimize the kernel code and adhere to interface protocols
+The datamover kernel also specifies the following pragmas to help optimize the kernel code and adhere to interface protocols:

 #### pragma HLS INTERFACE s_axilite
-The mm2s kernels has one `s_axilite` interface (specifying a AXI4-Lite slave I/O protocol) with `bundle=control` associated with all the arguments (`mem`,`s`, and `size`).
+The datamover kernels has one `s_axilite` interface (specifying a AXI4-Lite slave I/O protocol) with `bundle=control` associated with all the arguments (`size` and iterCnt).
 This interface is also associated with `return`.
-##### pragma HLS INTERFACE m_axi
-The mm2s kernel has one `m_axi` interface (specifying a AXI4 master I/O protocol) with `offset=slave bundle=gmem`.
-This interface also has `max_read_burst_length=256`.
-Part of this AXI4 interface is the Read Address Channel containing the signals `ARBURST` and `ARLEN`.
-This interface has a burst type `ARBURST=INCR` and can support burst length `ARLEN` of 1-256 read transfers.
-In an incrementing burst, the address for each transfer in the burst is an increment of the previous transfer address.
-The `max_read_burst_length=256` sets the burst length `ARLEN=256` transfers, meaning that in every transaction (burst), there are 256 transfers of data.
-The address of each transfer with a size of 16 bytes (128-bits from the `mem` argument) is the previous address plus 16.

 #### pragma HLS INTERFACE axis
-The mm2s kernel has one `axis` interface (specifying a AXI4-Stream I/O protocol)
+The datamover kernel has one `axis` interface (specifying a AXI4-Stream I/O protocol)

 #### pragma HLS PIPELINE II=1
-The mm2s kernel has a `for` loop that is a candidate for burst read because the memory addresses per loop iteration is consecutive (`ARBURST=INCR`).
-To pipeline this `for` loop, you can use this pragma by setting the initiation interval (`II`) = 1.
+The datamover kernel has a `for` loop that is a candidate for burst read because the memory addresses per loop iteration is consecutive (`ARBURST=INCR`).

-### s2mm (s2mm.cpp)
-The s2mm kernel reads 128 bits of data from an AXI4-Stream interface and writes it to an AXI Memory mapped interface.
-#### Arguments
-The s2mm kernel takes the following arguments:
-* `ap_int<N>` is an arbitrary precision integer data type defined in `ap_int.h` where `N` is a bit-size from 1-1024.
-For the `mem` argument, the bit-size is set to 128.
-* `hls::stream<qdma_axis<D,0,0,0>>` is a data type defined in `ap_axi_sdata.h`.
-It is a special data class used for data transfer when using a streaming platform.
-The parameter `<D>` is the data width of the streaming interface and is set to 128 (same as the `mem` argument).
-The remaining three parameters should be set to 0.

-The s2mm kernel also specifies the following pragmas to help optimize the kernel code and adhere to interface protocols
-#### pragma HLS INTERFACE s_axilite
-The s2mm kernel has one `s_axilite` interface  (specifying a AXI4-Lite slave I/O protocol) with `bundle=control` associated with all the arguments (`mem`,`s`, and `size`).
-This interface is also associated with `return`.
-#### pragma HLS INTERFACE m_axi
-The s2mm kernel has one `m_axi` interface (specifying an AXI4 master I/O protocol) with `offset=slave bundle=gmem`.
-This interface also has `max_write_burst_length=256`.
-Part of this AXI4 interface is the Write Address channel containing the signals `AWBURST` and `AWLEN`.
-This interface has a burst type `AWBURST=INCR` and can support burst length `AWLEN` of 1-256 read transfers.
-In an incrementing burst, the address for each transfer in the burst is an increment of the previous transfer address.
-The `max_write_burst_length=256` sets the burst length `AWLEN=256` transfers, meaning that in every transaction (burst), there are 256 transfers of data.
-The address of each transfer with a size of 16 bytes (128-bits from the mem argument) is the previous address plus 16.
-#### pragma HLS INTERFACE axis
-The s2mm kernel has one `axis` interface (specifying an AXI4-Stream I/O protocol)
-#### pragma HLS PIPELINE II=1
-The s2mm kernel has a `for` loop that is a candidate for burst write because the memory addresses (mem\[i]) are contiguous (memory accesses across loop iterations are consecutive).
 To pipeline this `for` loop, you can use this pragma by setting the initiation interval (`II`) = 1.

 </details>